Bybburnam/post-install-config/README.md

 ### Configure Teams
 1. Stay in the `Admin Panel`.
 2. Navigate to `Agents` and select `Teams`.
-3. Add yourself to the team
+3. Add yourself as a member of the team.
+Keep in mind that Level I Support already exists
    - **Level I Support**
    - **Level II Support**